PHOTO: Mary's Assumption to Heaven, Holy Rosary Cathedral, Vancouver c. 1943

-Guido Nincheri (1885 – 1973) may well be the most important religious artist in Canadian history.
-His work reveals him as a renaissance man, both in the enormous range of his output, and in the continuance of Italian Renaissance traditions in his murals, architecture and stained glass.
+Guido Nincheri (1885 – 1973) may be the most important religious artist in Canadian history.
+The enormous range of his output reveals him as a renaissance man in his continuance of Italian Renaissance traditions in vast murals, architecture and extravagant stained glass designs.

 Born in the Tuscan city of Prato, Nincheri showed early artistic talent and won awards at the venerable Academy of Fine Arts in Florence where he studied drawing, painting and sculpture.
 After graduating from the Academia, Nincheri continued in Florence for several more years, studying the city’s celebrated art and architecture.
 After a short period in Boston, where he worked on the decoration of the Opera House, he and his young wife immigrated to Montreal in 1914.